 - “Travel expenses for journeys between home (even where the home is used as place of business) and places of business are treated as non deductible” (quote from tribunal)

 - The Tribunal relied on the principle in Mallalieu v Drummond – this is a case ostensibly about clothing, but also more generally expenses with duality of purpose – those expenses not “wholly and exclusively” for business, and hence disallowed

 The tribunal did re-affirm that expenses are allowable for itinerant working.
 They also said “The ‘wholly and exclusively’ test is to be applied pragmatically and with regard to practical reality”.

-The law as it stands then, with Samadain being the latest precedent, requires a pragmatic view of reality:
+The law as it stands then, with Samadain being the latest precedent, requires a pragmatic view:

-- does the work you carry out at one particular place make it a “place of business”
+- Does the work you carry out at one particular place make it a “place of work”

-Broadly the more time you spend at a place, and the less different places you work from, then the more likely that these places are “places of business” and the journeys “regular and predictable”
+Broadly the more time you spend at a place, and the less different places you work from, then the more likely that expenses are not deductible.

 This does create practical issues as most people’s circumstances will be a blend of the extremes above – some regularity, but also an itinerant aspect.